AMADE128/PlatformerGame/README.md

  - SPACE for jump
  - UP and DOWN arrow keys to adjust volume
  - P for attack
- - O for speial ability with cooldown
+ - O for especial ability with cooldown

  # Debug Keys